Jeanne Blake is an executive coach, author, award-winning science and medical television journalist/news anchor, and founder of Blake Works.

 Leadership and Communication Coach

-Jeanne provides executive leadership communication coaching, presentation coaching and media coaching.
+Jeanne provides executive leadership communication coaching, presentation coaching and media training.
 Her clients learn to communicate with all key stakeholders clearly, concisely and with impact.
-They gain the confidence they need to influence and persuade diverse internal and external audiences to drive vision and strategy.
+They gain the confidence they need to influence and persuade diverse internal and external audiences of all sizes.
 The depth of Jeanne's experience in science and medicine distinguishes her communication expertise.
 She is recognized for her work with innovators in healthcare and bioscience preparing for high-impact presentations, including TED Talks.
-She is recognized for her skill in coaching clients for whom English is a second language.
+Of note is Jeanne’s skilled approach to coaching clients for whom English is a second language.

 Facilitator and Moderator

-As a result of her successful coaching program, Jeanne is a featured speaker at corporate off-site events.
+As a result of her successful track record in coaching leaders and emerging leaders, Jeanne is a featured speaker at corporate off-site events.
 As a facilitator at professional development seminars, her deft interviewing skills and command of complex information ensure an engaged audience.

 Jeanne has established a record of firsts in TV journalism: the first medical and science beat at CBS affiliate WBZ-TV, Boston; the first co-host of the award-winning nightly program Chronicle at ABC affiliate WCVB-TV, Boston; the first journalist to report on the case of the missing and murdered children in Atlanta, at CBS Affiliate WAGA-TV, Atlanta, receiving national recognition; the first medical segment Housecalls at ABC affiliate KMSP-TV, Minneapolis.

 After a successful career in commercial television, Jeanne founded Blake Works and Family Health Productions in 1991.
-Her companies have produced an extensive, award-winning library of multimedia Words Can Work products to guide families and communities in talking about public health challenges youth face growing up.
+Her companies have produced an extensive, award-winning library of multimedia Words Can Work products to guide families and communities in talking about public health challenges.